 Your users should know how many emails they should expect to receive when they sign up.
 Many sites, including WPBeginner, allow users to choose from weekly, monthly, or daily emails.

-If you are not segmenting your list like this, then you will need to find out the balance between a healthy email frequency and an annoying one.
+If you are not segmenting your list like this, then you will need to figure out the balance between a healthy and annoying email frequency.

 We hope this article helped you learn about the most common mistakes WordPress users make while building their email lists.
-You may also want to see our guide on how to easily grow your email list or try these practical tips to increase your blog traffic.
+You may also want to see our guides on how to add beautiful email templates and how to send automated emails in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.